 After your tongue is scraped and your teeth are clean, it is recommended to drink a 16 oz cup of hot lemon water.
 This will help to rehydrate the system, stimulate your bowels, flush out toxins, and awaken the organs.
 The lemon provides some essential digestive enzymes and vitamin C. **Pitta types should use lime instead of lemon.

 3. Take 1 tablespoon of Tikta Ghrita before food in the morning.

-Tikta Ghrita is a medicated ghee that is traditionally used during any Ayurvedic cleanse for lubricating the tissues to aid in the removal of deep rooted toxins.
-Taking this bitter ghee at a slightly larger dose will facilitate in the flushing and detoxification of your system on your fasting days.
+Tikta Ghrita is a medicated ghee that is traditionally used during any Ayurvedic cleanse for lubricating the tissues to aid in the removal of deep-rooted toxins.
+Taking this bitter ghee at a slightly larger dose will facilitate the flushing and detoxification of your system on your fasting days.

 Directions: On the morning of your kitchari fast, take 1 tablespoon of Tikta Ghrita and melt it in 1/2 cup of hot water.
-Drink this on an empty stomach and wait at least 15 to 30 minutes before taking in your first bowl of kitchari.
+Drink this on an empty stomach and wait for at least 15 to 30 minutes before taking in your first bowl of kitchari.
 Hot water can be sipped on directly after as needed. **Alternatively, one can use Triphala Ghrita if Tikta Ghrita is too bitter or strong.

 4. Apply Nasya oil.

 Nasya is one of the five major cleansing practices in panchakarma as it helps to balance the mind and emotions and remove residual doshas from the system.
 Applying this on the day of your fast will promote healing of the mind, nervous system, and emotions.

 5. Perform a short yoga or stretching session.

 Performing some gentle yoga or stretching will provide you with a solid foundation for the day of your kitchari fast.
 This practice will help get your blood flowing, remove obstructions, release stored emotions, and reduce stress levels, making this a great complement to your fast!

 **Alternatively, you can attend an appropriate yoga class at some point on the day of your fast if home yoga is not an option.
 Please use the guidelines above to choose the best class for your body type.